YJPL/Supply/README.md

 ### npm commands with browser reload

-Supply uses a couple of custom Gulp.js commands with gulp.
-Make sure to install gulp 4: `npm install --global gulp-cli`.
-(If you have an earlier version of Gulp JS, make sure to remove it by running npm uninstall --global gulp).
-Then run `npm install --save-dev gulp@4` to install it into your project development dependencies.
+Supply uses a couple of custom Postcss npm scripts.
+Make sure your dependencies are installed: `npm install`.
+Type `npm outdated` to see if you have outdated versions, then install any outdated dependencies.

 Once that is done, to build your site & concatenate your CSS (in `assets` -> `CSS`), simply run: